arrow-kt/arrow/kategory-docs/docs/docs/optics/optional/README.md

 ### Composition

 We can compose `Optional`s to build telescopes with an optional focus.
 Imagine we try to retrieve a `User` his email from a backend.
 The result of our call is `Try<User>`.
-So we first want to look into try which **optionally** could be a `Try.Success` and then we want to look into `User` which optionally filled in his email.
+So we first want to look into `Try` which **optionally** could be a `Try.Success` and then we want to look into `User` which optionally filled in his email.

 ```kotlin:ank
 data class Participant(val name: String, val email: String?)